Parameter Estimation and Adaptive Solution of the Leray-Burgers Equation Using Physics-Informed Neural Networks: Inverse Problem for the Estimation of Parameter alpha

 We consider the inviscid Burgers equation \eqref{BE} with some standard Riemann initial data of the form

 We used the conservative upwind difference scheme to generate training data.
-For each initial profile, we computed $256\times 101 = 25856$ data points through the entire spatio-temporal domain.
-We modified the code in \cite{Raissi2} and, for each case, we performed ten computational simulations with 2000 training data randomly sampled for each computation.
-We adopted the Limited-Memory BFGS (L-BFGS) optimizer with a learning rate of 0.01 to minimize the mean square error loss \eqref{pinn-loss}.
+For each initial profile, we computed $256\times 101 = 25856$ data points throughout the entire spatiotemporal domain.
+We modified the code in \cite{Raissi2} and, for each case, performed ten computational simulations with 2000 training data randomly sampled for each computation.
+The PINN model (as described in Section 3) was used for the experiments with $10000$ epochs.
+We adopted the Limited-Memory BFGS (L-BFGS) optimizer with a learning rate of 0.01 to minimize MSE \eqref{pinn-loss}.
 When the L-BFGS optimizer diverged, we preprocessed with the ADAM optimizer and finalized the optimization with the L-BFGS.
-We manually checked with random sets of hyperparameters by training the algorithm and selected the best set of parameters that fits our objective, 8-hidden-layers and 20 units per layer, $10000$ epochs.
-We trained the other models with the same parameters, which might not be the best but reasonable fit for them.
-One remark is that our problem is identifying the model parameter $\alpha$ rather than inferencing solutions, and it is unnecessary to consider the physical causality in our loss function \eqref{pinn-loss} as pointed out in \cite{WPS}.
+It is useful to use such a combined optimizer \cite{DD1,DB,DD3}.
+One remark is that our problem is identifying the model parameter $\alpha$ rather than inferencing solutions, and it is unnecessary to consider physical causality in our loss function \eqref{pinn-loss} as pointed out in \cite{WPS}.

 Upon training, the network is calibrated to predict the entire solution \(v(t,x)\), as well as the unknown parameters $\theta$ and $\xi$.
 Along with the relative $L^2$-norm of the difference between the exact solution and the corresponding trial solution